+- 2.1 The application was presented to Planning Committee on 23 July 2020 with an Officer's recommendation for approval.
+Planning Committee deferred the application on the basis that it required further information on a range of matters, including:

+- Block A

+- Block F

+- Density

+- Housing Mix

+- Private amenity space, including details of children's play area

+- Heritage

+- Highways and car parking

+- Affordable housing

+- Trees.

+- 2.2 The Applicant has prepared additional information, which was subject to formal consultation.

-- 2.1 The application is referred to Planning Committee as the proposal is classified as a "major planning application", in accordance with Epsom and Ewell Borough Council's Scheme of Delegation. - 2.2 The application proposes 98 apartments/dwellings, including the conversion of Grade II\ Listed Woodcote Grove (otherwise referred to as "Mansion House") and Grade II Listed Stable Block, with parking, access, landscaping and other associated works, following the demolition of the existing reprographics centre and conference centre.
-The proposed development is a distillation of extensive engagement between the applicant, Officers and Statutory Consultees and technical work undertaken by the applicant team. - 2.3 The proposed scheme is considered to viably offer eight affordable units, at the proposed tenure mix of seven shared ownership and one social rented unit.
+- 2.3 The application proposes 98 apartments/dwellings, including the conversion of Grade II listed Woodcote Grove (otherwise referred to as "Mansion House") and Grade II listed Stable Block, with parking, access, landscaping and other associated works, following the demolition of the existing reprographics centre and conference centre.
+The proposed development is a distillation of extensive engagement between the Applicant, Officers and Statutory Consultees and technical work undertaken by the Applicant team.

+- 2.4 The proposed scheme is considered to viably offer eight affordable units, at the proposed tenure mix of seven shared ownership and one social rented unit.
 These are proposed within Building A (otherwise referred to as "Block A").
-The development appraisal shows that the scheme produces a surplus of £15,950, agreed as a payment in-lieu. - 2.4 85 car parking spaces would be provided at the Site, of these 12 are disability spaces.
-In addition, there would be 196 cycling spaces.
-The Local Planning Authority's car parking standard require 101 car parking spaces for the development. - 2.5 The refurbishment and conversion of the Grade II\ Listed Woodcote Grove and Grade II Listed Stable Block to residential use is considered acceptable in principle.
-The internal refurbishment is considered acceptable and the exterior alterations are considered to preserve the special historic interest of the buildings. - 2.6 The proposal seeks a coherent layout that opens up the link between the two Listed buildings, achieved through sensitive design, the orientation of new buildings and careful landscaping.
-The architectural character of the development is considered to respond to the Site's surroundings, but with a more contemporary and sustainable context.

-- 2.7 The proposed new building (Block F) adjacent to the Grade II\ Listed Woodcote Grove would replace the existing former Atkins office building block.
-It was initially envisaged as part of an earlier development that the existing office building would be removed from the Site to improve the setting of the Grade II\ Woodcote Grove.
-However, the Local Planning Authority's severe housing land supply deficit and the requirements of the National Planning Policy Framework (NPPF, or the "Framework") mean that all sites should be considered for optimisation.
-The design of Block F is considered acceptable, subject to details and finishes being secured by condition, if planning permission is granted.
+The development appraisal shows that the scheme produces a surplus of £15,950, agreed as a payment in-lieu.

+- 2.5 90 car parking spaces would be provided at the Site, of these 9 are disability spaces.
+In addition, there would be 122 cycling spaces.
+The Local Planning Authority's car parking standard require 101 car parking spaces for the development. - 2.6 The refurbishment and conversion of the Grade II listed Woodcote Grove and Grade II listed Stable Block to residential use is considered acceptable in principle.
+The internal refurbishment is considered acceptable and the exterior alterations are considered to preserve the special historic interest of the buildings. - 2.7 The proposal seeks a coherent layout that opens up the link between the two listed buildings, achieved through the orientation of new buildings, sensitive design and careful landscaping.
+The architectural character of the development is considered to respond to the Site's surroundings, but with a more contemporary and sustainable context. - 2.8 The proposed new building (Block F) adjacent to the Grade II listed Woodcote Grove would replace the former Atkins office building.
+It was initially envisaged as part of an earlier development that the existing office building would be removed from the Site to improve the setting of the Grade II Woodcote Grove.
+However, the Local Planning Authority's severe housing land supply deficit and the requirements of the National Planning Policy Framework ("NPPF", or the "Framework") mean that all sites should be considered for optimisation.
+The design of Block F is considered acceptable, subject to details and finishes being secured by Condition, subject to planning permission being granted.
 It is established that retaining a building in this location would have a less than substantial harm.
-This harm must be weighed against the public benefits of the scheme, which are considered wide ranging in this case. - 2.8 When employing the presumption in favour of sustainable development, the adverse impacts of this development are not held to significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework.
+This harm must be weighed against the public benefits of the scheme, which are considered wide ranging in this case. - 2.9 When employing the presumption in favour of sustainable development, the adverse impacts of this development are not held to significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework.